R. von (Richard) Krafft-Ebing

 About the author

-Born in Mannheim in 1840, Richard von Krafft-Ebing studied medicine and built his career as a psychiatrist, teacher, and expert in forensic psychiatry.
-He held university posts in Strasbourg, Graz, and Vienna, and became known for writing on mental illness, criminal psychology, and the relationship between medicine and the law.
+Born in Mannheim in 1840, Richard von Krafft-Ebing studied medicine at the University of Heidelberg and went on to build a career in psychiatry in the German-speaking world.
+He held academic posts including professorships in Strasbourg and Vienna, and he became known for combining clinical work with research on mental illness, criminal behavior, and the law.